OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-15.md

 ## 2 Samuel 15:12

 And while Absalom was offering the sacrifices,
-he sent for Ahithophel the Gilonite, David’s counsellor, from his city Giloh.
+he summoned Ahithophel the Gilonite, David’s counsellor, from his city Giloh.
-And the conspiracy grew strong,
+And the conspiracy gained strength,
-and the people with Absalom kept increasing.
+and the people with Absalom continued to increase.

 ---

 ## 2 Samuel 15:13

 Then a messenger came to David, saying,
-“The hearts of the men of Israel are with Absalom.”
+“The loyalty of the men of Israel has turned to Absalom.”

 ## 2 Samuel 15:14